caroldelwing/WCD-DevOps/project_5/README.md

 ## Installation

-To install required tools follow the steps in the links bellow :
+To install the required tools, follow the steps in the links bellow :

 - AWS CLI:
 https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html